peiche/cover/README.md

 2. Search for "Cover" and, once you've found the theme, click **Install**.
 3. Click **Activate** to start using Cover.

-### Github
+### GitHub

-You can download the latest from Github.
+You can download the latest from GitHub.
 Follow these steps to activate Cover:

 1. Download the [latest release](https://github.com/peiche/cover/releases/latest).
 2. In your admin panel, go to **Appearance > Themes** and click the **Add New** button.